Table of contents

 Brisbane’s property markets update

-Despite more homes being listed for sale and rising prices making property less affordable, the Brisbane property market is expected to keep steaming ahead in 2024.
+Despite more homes being listed for sale and rising prices making property less affordable, the Brisbane property market is expected to keep steaming ahead over the balance of 2024 and well into 2025.

 A slowdown in construction has hampered the supply of new housing, concentrating demand on existing properties.